Razia-Shaheen-Sara/Netpractice_42/Readme.md

 - **Subnet mask 255.255.255.192**
   The pizza is divided into **4 slices**, each with **64 IPs**.
 For example, `192.168.1.0 - 192.168.1.63`, `192.168.1.64 - 192.168.1.127`, `192.168.1.128 - 192.168.1.191`, and `192.168.1.192 - 192.168.1.255`.-Here we have internet and it's route, ip given
-- Router has 2 interfaces R1 and R2
-- There are two more routes:\
-   1. router R: gate.non-real.com
-   2. host A: webserv.non-real.com
-- to solve, do the same for the host and routes except the internet
-- for the internet route-
-  1. take first 3 octets from host **IP**
-  2. last octet of host mask or 128 or 0 and make it the fourth octet
-  3. add /0 or /any number upto 25

-**why 128 or 0?**\
-- If mask is 255.255.255.0, it means the entire last octet is for host addresses, so all IPs from 192.168.1.0 to 192.168.1.255 belong to the same network.\
-- This is a larger subnet, covering all 256 possible IPs in that range.\
-- If mask is 255.255.255.128, it is a smaller network range.\
-- 192.168.1.128 would cover 192.168.1.128 to 192.168.1.255 (a range of 128 IP addresses).\

-**why till /25??**\
-- /0 means all IPs (it’s a catch-all for everything).\
--/25 gives you the first 128 IPs in a network range, which is sufficient for general internet addressing (it's a broader match for networks).\
-- /26 would mean the first 64 IPs in a network.
-This subnet mask is too narrow for defining an internet-wide route because it restricts the address range too much.\

-## Level 7: TWO ROUTERS

-- with two routers R1 and R2, will come four interfaces R11 R12 R21 R22 and two routes\
-- first we start solving from host A1 with given IP- R1's fisrt\
-- make a random mask for A1 and it's adjacent router 255.255.255.128 coz no mask is given here\
-- At this point we have routes and interfaces **INBETWEEN** two routers\
-- Use R1's second given IP to reduce and make IPs for the rest of the interfaces and host- nothing new here

 - **Subnet mask 255.255.255.224**
   The pizza is divided into **8 slices**, each with **32 IPs**.
 For example, `192.168.1.0 - 192.168.1.31`, `192.168.1.32 - 192.168.1.63`, and so on.